LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec04-Components.md

 ![Dependency Graph](/ComputerScience/UncleBob/CleanArchitecture/CH14.png)

 ####  3.1.2. <a name='AnAcyclicDependencyGraph'></a>An Acyclic Dependency Graph
-- It is a `directed graph` where the Components are the `nodes` and the dependency relationship are the `directed edges`.
+- It is a `directed graph` where the Components are represented with `nodes` and the dependency relationships are the `directed edges`.
 - It has NO CYCLES (is a `directed acyclic graph` or `DAG`) i.e. Choosing one Component and following the dependency relationships its impossible to return to that Component.
 - The following dependency graph will help to make some observations:
 ![Dependency Graph](/ComputerScience/UncleBob/CleanArchitecture/CH14a.png)